 Don’t start a gym and then ignore social media.

 Social media channels get you connected with your customers and future clients.
 Completely for free!

 Raise the bar.
-Use Twitter, Facebook, Instagram, community profiles, Yelp, and Google Places for Business.
+Use Twitter, Facebook, Instagram, community profiles, Yelp, and Google My Business.
 Reach out to influencers, offer them specials or freebies in return for a review or shoutout.